 The five-paragraph theme is a good way to learn how to write an academic essay.
 It’s a simplified version of academic writing that requires you to state an idea and support it with evidence.
 Setting a limit of five paragraphs narrows your options and forces you to master the basics of organization.
-Furthermore—and for many high school teachers, this is the crucial issue—many mandatory end-of-grade writing tests, Advanced Placement exams, and college admissions exams like the SAT II writing test reward writers who follow the five-paragraph theme format.
+Furthermore—and for many high school teachers, this is the crucial issue—many mandatory end-of-grade writing tests and college admissions exams like the SAT II writing test reward writers who follow the five-paragraph theme format.

 Writing a five-paragraph theme is like riding a bicycle with training wheels; it’s a device that helps you learn.
 That doesn’t mean you should use it forever.
 Once you can write well without it, you can cast it off and never look back.

 The way college instructors teach is probably different from what you experienced in high school, and so is what they expect from you.